mikiw/DexProtocol/README.md

 ## Others for future:
 - TODO: Write about off-chain matching algorithm.

-- TODO: Investigate if the data structure is ok in that scenario since there is no events and filters like in Ethereum.
-Should we store all data and soft delete or delete from the state itself?
-Decide if the allowlist should have an active flag or just add/delete in the array...

 - TODO: Implement functions and tests.
+- TODO: Since SmartWeave smart contract system doesn't provide events and efficient filtering like in Ethereum, we need to run performance tests for high numbers od data like orders allowlist/registry/deposits/vault/trades and test if flags and soft delete is efficient enough.
+- TODO: How to simulate these custom made blockchain/exchanges/markets behaviors before launch?
+For example in Anylogic?
+Maybe [Dexter](https://dexter-manual.readthedocs.io/en/latest/)?
 - TODO: Add more information about gas fees and who will pay for what.
 - TODO: Add possibility to trade AR for tokens.
 - TODO: Research possibility of a SmartWeave/Ethereum bridge.